jay-odedra/Run3TriggerPerf-Obsolete/README.md

 cmsRun hltdevpath.py    #just to check no errors
 ```
-usually you would have to copy hltdevpath.py to dir but my github repo has correct version included.
+usually you would have to copy hltdevpath.py to dir but this github repo has correct version included.
+The hltdevpath.py included in this repo has some extra code to make outputs work during crab jobs.

 ```bash
 git clone git@github.com:jay-odedra/Run3TriggerPerf-1.git